djpbarry/CALM/README.md

 # CALM
-A selection of FIJI plugins developed at Crick Advanced Light Microscopy STP
+A selection of FIJI plugins developed at Advanced Light Microscopy STP at the Francis Crick Institute